Top Of The Food Chain: Do Orcas Have Predators?

 What Do Orcas Eat?

 Most Orca tends to feed on other marine mammals such as Seals, Dolphins, Sea Otters, Whales, and Sea Lions.
-As well as Fish, Squid, Octopus and more.
+As well as Fish, Squid, Octopus, and more.

 Final Thoughts

-They use their intelligence to work together and formulate different strategies to make quick work of prey.
+They use their supreme intelligence to work together and formulate different strategies to make quick work of prey.

-Orcas will take on great white sharks, larger whales, and pretty much anything that crosses their path and looks appetizing.
 But don’t worry, they are smart enough to know that we humans are not on the menu.